logichousepcb/Logix_Multifunction/Readme.md

 Here are the device classes and their function. <br>

-Binary - This is a simple binary sensor and will identify as such in Home Assistant Door - this is a simple door binary sensor (HA uses the door icon automaticall) Window - this is a simple window binary sensor (HA uses the window icon automaticall) Switch - This is a switch (output on the mcp23017 pulls high) (HA uses the switch icon automaticall) Relay -This is a simple binary sensor and will identify as such in Home Assistant iBinary - This is a simple inverted binary sensor and will identify as such in Home Assistant Relay3 - This is the same as relay or switch but only activate for 3 seconds then shuts off (this is usefull for button pushes such as a garage door) intRelay - This is to activate the internal relay on my board connected to GPIO 12 on the ESP32.
+Binary - This is a simple binary sensor and will identify as such in Home Assistant <br>
+Door - this is a simple door binary sensor (HA uses the door icon automaticall) <br>
+Window - this is a simple window binary sensor (HA uses the window icon automaticall) <br>
+Switch - This is a switch (output on the mcp23017 pulls high) (HA uses the switch icon automatically) <br>
+Relay -This is a simple binary sensor and will identify as such in Home Assistant <br>
+iBinary - This is a simple inverted binary sensor and will identify as such in Home Assistant <br> Relay3 - This is the same as relay or switch but only activate for 3 seconds then shuts off (this is usefull for button pushes such as a garage door) <br>
+intRelay - This is to activate the internal relay on my board connected to GPIO 12 on the ESP32. <br>

+BUT WAIT!!
+YOU DON'T KNOW WHICH PORT IS CONNECTED TO WHICH REED SWITCH IN THAT WIRING BUNDLE IN YOUR WALLS <br>

+You can open and close the doors, windows or test wires and watch the connected display to see what it is temporarily called or you can turn on auto dicovery.
+Add the sesnor that looks like and eye named that same as your main topin (device) and it will display the last item pushed.
+Walk around your house with your phone and HA mobile and watch the displayed name on your dashboard.
+Then head to your browser, raname, save and reload auto discovery. <br>

 ![GitHub Logo](https://github.com/logichousepcb/Logix_Multifunction/blob/main/pinassigncompare.PNG)<br>
 ![GitHub Logo](https://github.com/logichousepcb/Logix_Multifunction/blob/main/pinassignpage.PNG)<br>